orboan-docker/dcss-shellinabox-httpd/README.md

 ## Supervisor management via web interface

-Web server is listening in port 9001, thus you may create a new container by running the image adding the option -p xxxx:9001 to 'docker run'
+The embedded supervisor web server is listening in port 9001, thus you may create a new container by running the image adding the option
+-p xxxx:9001 to 'docker run'

 #### Credentials also are: